-Paweł Brożek is a member of Hanover’s State Opera since the 2017/2018 season.
+Paweł Brożek is a member of Hanover’s State Opera since the 2017/18 season.
 His repertoire includes Tamino in Mozart’s Die Zauberflöte, Roudi in Rossini’s Guillaume Tell, Pietro in Schreker’s Die Gezeichneten as well as Steuermann in Wagner’s Der fliegende Holländer and Ein junger Seemann in Wagner’s Tristan und Isolde.
+During the 2020/21 season, he will also sing in productions of Bizet’s Carmen, Monteverdi’s L’incoronazione di Poppea, Reimann’s Lear and Verdi’s Otello.

 In 2016, Paweł Brożek made his debut as Lenski in Tchaikowsky’s Jewgeni Onegin at Teatr Wielki w Poznaniu, followed by his first Tamino in Mozart’s Die Zauberflöte in 2017, a part he has also sung there in 2018.
 The tenor was a member of Hanover’s State Opera’s „Young Opera“ Ensemble from 2015 until 2017 and performed a repertoire from early music up to contemporary compositions – including Wenzel in Smetana’s The bartered bride.